DarrellJ34/daemo-aws-agent/README.md

 - The browser UI never sees DAEMO_AGENT_API_KEY
 - API key stays server-side
 - RDS queries are read-only by design
-- S3 access is locked to a single bucket in code (see AWSFunctions.ts)
+- S3 access is locked to ALLOWED_BUCKETS only.
+Policies for each must allow access as well.

 Project Layout